Fulwood and Cadley Primary School

 • Lead by example

-Fulwood and Cadley Primary School does not discriminate against staff with regards to their:
+Fulwood and Cadley Primary School does not discriminate against staff, pupils or parents with regards to their:

 • Gender reassignment